janetjoywilson/janetjoywilson.github.io/_posts/2016-09-16-if-music-be-the-food-of-love.md

 layout: post
 title: If music be the food of love
 date: 2016-09-16
-excerpt: "music and bicycles had perfect pitch"
+excerpt: "I attended the Toronto Bicycle Music Festival and I tell ya, it hit all the right notes."
 tag:
 - music
 - bicycles